 These courses are a continuation of MUS 111-112.
-Students will develop analytical techniques appropriate for the major styles and genres of western music, from Gregorian chant to the present, with attention as well to the historical and cultural foundation of these techniques.
+Students will develop analytical techniques appropriate for major musical styles and genres, with attention to the historical and cultural foundation of these techniques.
 Focus will be on analysis projects, composition, and aural skills.